Arijit-Debnath111/Django-from-scratch/README.md

 # Django-from-scratch
-I have recently started Django from scratch.
+I have recently started using Django from scratch.